PennyLaneAI/pennylane/doc/index.rst

 To get PennyLane installed and running on your system, begin at the :ref:`download and installation guide <installation>`.
 Then, familiarize yourself with the :ref:`hybrid classical-quantum machine learning <introduction>` approach.

-For getting started with PennyLane, check out our basic :ref:`qubit rotation <qubit_rotation>`, and :ref:`photon redirection <photon_redirection>` hybrid quantum optimization tutorials.
+For getting started with PennyLane, check out our basic :ref:`qubit rotation <qubit_rotation>`, and :ref:`Gaussian transformation <gaussian_transformation>` tutorials, before continuing on to explore :ref:`hybrid quantum optimization <plugins_hybrid>`.
 More advanced tutorials include supervised learning, building quantum GANs (QGANs), and quantum classifiers.

 Next, play around with the numerous devices and :ref:`plugins <plugins>` available for running your hybrid optimizations — these include the IBM QX4 quantum chip, provided by the `PennyLane-PQ <https://github.com/XanaduAI/pennylane-pq>`_ plugin.